jsign/verkle-vs-patricia/README.md

 ## Run

-To run the benchmarks you need the Go and C compiler installed, and run:
+To run the benchmarks you need the Go, C, and Rust compilers installed, and run:

-- `make bench-go` for the Go benchmarks.
+- `make bench-go`: to run the Go benchmarks.
-- `make bench-blst` for the C blst benchmarks.
-It will automatically download & compile blst if needed.
+- `make bench-blst`: to run the C benchmarks.
+- `make bench-arkworks`: to run the Rust benchmarks.

 ## Benchmark results

 ### AMD Ryzen 7 3800XT 8-Core Processor

-Go benchmarks:
+Go benchmarks (with _Intel ADX_ CPU instructions):
 ```
 goos: linux
 goarch: amd64